chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 the cancellation cost is, followed by a finalization call for the cancellation.

-If the booking is paid off-chain and the cancellation is initiated, an ISO currency is specified in the refund_amount and the on-chain refund transaction is skipped.
+If the booking is paid off-chain and the cancellation is initiated, an ISO currency is specified in the refund_amount and the on-chain refund operation is skipped.

 This way the process is uniform for on/off-chain payments and serves as a ledger to avoid disputes and allowing for automation in both cases.

-In cases where a Supplier has to cancel a booking, today's processes are fully manual cumbersome and leading to disputes.
+In cases where a supplier has to cancel a booking, today's processes are fully manual, cumbersome and leading to disputes.
 Supplier driven cancellation, refund proposals and automated counter proposals based on rebooking cost, can be an important efficiency improvement.